Sulfur has 4 naturally occuring stable isotopes: 32, 33, 34, 36.

 Potassium is an isotope.
 There are many isotopes of potassium, the most common naturally occurring isotope having mass number 39 (39K).
 The next most common natural potassium isotopes are 40K and 41K.

 Radium, by a big margin.
 Radium has no isotopes that are not radioactive, but no naturally occurring isotopes of potassium or sodium are radioactive.

-There are 2 naturally occuring isotopes of Rubidium 85 Rb Mass 84.91u Mass 85.47u 87 Rb Mass 86.82u What is the percent abundance of each of the isotope?
+If there are 2 naturally occuring isotopes of Rubidium 85 Rb Mass 84.91u Mass 85.47u 87 Rb Mass 86.82u, then is 15 the percent abundance of each of the isotope.

 The nomenclature "potassium-19" is not commonly used because it is redundant.
 The 19 in potassium-19 would indicate the number of protons in potassium.
 All isotopes of potassium have 19 protons.
 Therefore 19 is known as the atomic number of potassium.
 Potassium-41 is one of the three naturally occurring isotopes of potassium.
 It has 19 protons and 22 neutrons, giving it an atomic mass number of 41.

 Potassium occurs naturally on earth in three isotopes with mass numbers 39, 40, and 41.
 Of these, the isotope K-40 is known to be radioactive, but has a very long half life.
 There are many other radioactive isotopes of potassium.